a-skeja/multivariate-graph-dependencies/README.md

 ## Blockmodel approximation

-#This step relies on `NetworkHistogram.jl` (Dufour and Grainger, 2023), using the inference implementation of Dufour and Olhede (2024).
+#This step relies on `NetworkHistogram.jl` (Dufour and Grainger, 2023), using the greedy label-switching procedure described by Dufour and Olhede (2024).
 ```julia
 using NetworkHistogram